All Episodes

 They have their own problems.

-They've got big problems with their base, the anti-war base, very, very upset the Democrats have let them down and surrendered to surrender, retreated from retreat, not putting a definite date certain for the withdrawal of troops uh from Iraq.
+The anti-war base, very, very upset the Democrats have let them down and surrendered to surrender, retreated from retreat, not putting a definite date certain for the withdrawal of troops from Iraq.

-It's like this thing we had last week uh from this guy, David Border at the Associated Press, talking about how the drive-by media uh had indeed focused far more attention on Democrat presidential candidates than Republican presidential candidates.
+It's like this thing we had last week from this guy, David Border at the Associated Press, talking about how the drive-by media had indeed focused far more attention on Democrat presidential candidates than Republican presidential candidates.

 But there was no bias involved.

-Well, big difference, Mr. Border, the drive-bys, when they report on the Democrats, do it in a fawning, supportive, let's give them some help and an advice sort of way.
+The drive-bys, when they report to the Democrats, do it in a fawning, supportive, let's give them some help in an advice sort of way.

 When I focus on the Democrats, it is to hold them accountable.

-I found it fascinating they decided to compare me to the drive-by media and essentially proclaim that I am equal time.
+Decided to compare me to the drive-by media and essentially proclaim that I am equal time, that I am balance.

-Golf, golf, golf, golf, golf this weekend.
+There's a golf, this weekend.

-somebody said, You really think 80% chance Mrs. Clinton's the next president?
+Somebody said, you really think 80% chance Mrs. Clinton's the next president?

 I said, I'm sorry.